 For $\ell=6+3$, the unique instance of umbral moonshine with $n=3$, the conjecture is slightly different.
 First, instead of \eq{shift_z2} we have now

 for $g\in\Gell$ with order $n_g$ not divisible by 3 that commutes with $z$.
 Choose any $\g = \sm abcd$ satisfying

 we have

-Repeating the same argument as before by evoking the projective representation property of moonshine, we conjecture that the above equality also holds for all $g$ commuting with $z$, and hence for all rank two Abelian old groups $\langle z, g \rangle$.
+Repeating the same argument as before by evoking the projective representation property of moonshine, we conjecture that the above equality also holds for all $g$ commuting with~$z$, and hence for all rank two Abelian old groups $\langle z, g \rangle$.

-\subsection{New Groups}
+\subsection{New groups}

 Let $\langle g,h\rangle$ be a new group and consider the problem of evaluating $H_{(g,h)}=(H_{(g,h),r})$.
 First we discuss their analytic properties.
-We wish to show that for $\langle g,h\rangle$ a new group, $H_{(g,h)}$ is bounded at all cusps.
+We wish to show that for a new group $\langle g,h\rangle$, $H_{(g,h)}$ is bounded at all cusps.

-Recall that the umbral moonshine conjecture \cite{UM,MUM} states that the untwisted twined functions $H_{(e,g)}$ are bounded at all cusps other than those equivalent to the cusp at $\t \to i\inf$ under the group $\G_0(n_g)$, for all $g\in G$.
+Recall that the umbral moonshine conjecture \cite{UM,MUM} states that, for all $g\in G$, the untwisted twined functions $H_{(e,g)}$ are bounded at all cusps inequivalent to $\{{\rm i}\inf\}$ under the action of $\G_0(n_g)$.
 The number $n_g$ is given by the order of the group element $g$ as permutations of the irreducible components of the root system of the corresponding Niemeier lattice.
-See the appendices of \cite{MUM} for the list of $n_g$.
-In particular, this means that they have no poles at the cusp $\t\to 0$ for all $g\not\in n$ and the modular property of generalised umbral moonshine \eq{sl2z} implies that the corresponding twisted untwined functions $H_{(g,e)}$ are bounded at the cusp $i\inf$.
-This fact together with the finite group property of generalised umbral moonshine \eq{finite_grp_property} then implies that all twisted twined functions $H_{(g,h)}$ are bounded at the cups $i\inf$ for all $g\in G$, $g\not\in n$ and for all $h\in C_G(g)$.
+See the appendices of~\cite{MUM} for the list of~$n_g$.
+In particular, this means that they have no poles at the cusp $\t\to 0$ for all $g\not\in n$ and the modular property of generalised umbral moonshine \eq{sl2z} implies that the corresponding twisted untwined functions $H_{(g,e)}$ are bounded at the cusp ${\rm i}\inf$.
+This fact together with the finite group property of generalised umbral moonshine~\eq{finite_grp_property} then implies that all twisted twined functions $H_{(g,h)}$ are bounded at the cups ${\rm i}\inf$ for all $g\in G$, $g\not\in n$ and for all $h\in C_G(g)$.
 Finally, evoking again the modular property \eq{sl2z} and considering $\g\in {\rm SL}_2(\ZZ)$ with $(g,h)= \gamma(g',h')$ to transform between cusps shows that the twisted twined functions $H_{(g,h)}$ are bounded at all cusps whenever $\langle g,h\rangle$ is a new group.